How to Apply

 How do I determine how much I should request from RWN Foundation?

-There are no hard and fast rules.
-We prefer to be neither your largest funder nor your smallest (institutional) funder.
 If we fund you, we might not fund your full request, so please be prepared to adapt accordingly.
 We enjoy capacity building requests and requests that use our funds to magnify/leverage other funding sources (matching campaigns, collaborations, etc.), but we equally enjoy supporting general operations.
 We mean it when we say that our grants are unrestricted–we’re most interested in your mission and in the impact our grants can have against your organizational or project budget.

 What is your process if we are awarded a grant?